 DBS Woman's World Card v.
 CIMB Visa Signature Card

-Consumers looking to earn no-fee cashback on dining, groceries and online shopping should consider CIMB Visa Signature Card.
-With cashback of 10% in all three of these categories, consumers earn a cash rebate equivalent of 10 miles per S$1 spend–a market-leading rate for shopper cards.
-In addition, dining, groceries, and online shopping cashback is cumulatively capped at S$100 per month, or about 10,000 miles.
-While there's a minimum spend of S$600 to unlock this rate, the card has no annual fee, making it easy to earn rewards without any maintenance.
-Compared to DBS Woman's World Card, CIMB Visa Signature might be a better option for those seeking a more well-rounded cashback card, with rewards outside of shopping.
+Consumers looking to earn no-fee cashback on beauty, wellness and online shopping should consider CIMB Visa Signature Card.
+With cashback of 10% in both of these categories–as well as for groceries, pet care, and cruise bookings–consumers earn a cash rebate equivalent of 10 miles per S$1 spend–a market-leading rate for shopper cards.
+In addition, cashback is cumulatively capped at S$100 per month, or about 10,000 miles.
+While there's a minimum spend of S$800 to unlock this rate, the card has no annual fee, making it easy to earn rewards without any maintenance.
+Compared to DBS Woman's World Card, CIMB Visa Signature might be a better option for those seeking cashback as well as unique rewards outside of shopping.

 DBS Woman's World Card v.
 DBS Live Fresh Visa Card